 An Exceptional Experience in Memory Care

-Every element of Friendship House has been carefully designed to meet the unique needs of people with memory loss and their families.
-Friendship House is included in the Lifecare contract for Royal Oaks residents and residency at Friendship House is also available on a monthly fee basis for non-residents.
+Every element of our memory care community has been carefully designed to meet the unique needs of people with memory loss and their families.
+Friendship House is included in the Lifecare contract for Royal Oaks residents and memory care residency is also available on a monthly fee basis for non-residents.
 This checklist may be useful as you explore options for your loved one.

-Our experience has shown us that those with memory loss thrive when a number of key factors are present.
+Our Alzheimer's and dementia care experience has shown us that those with memory loss thrive when a number of key factors are present.

-- Certified and experienced staff are committed to making Friendship House a home for our residents.
+- Certified and experienced staff are committed to making Friendship House a home for our residents in need of memory support.
 To maintain a non-clinical atmosphere, the caregivers are called Companions.
-Companions provide friendship and support for the resident and the family.
+Companions provide friendship and support for our memory care residents and their families.
 Mutual admiration, respect, and fun are the hallmarks of Companion-Resident relationships.
 Each Companion is a Certified Caregiver, and has completed the EssentiALZ Dementia Care through the Alzheimer's Association.
 Our campus' on-site Director of Health Services is an RN with a Bachelor and Master's degrees in Nursing.
 We advocate the Virtual Dementia Tour, a special course provided to staff, residents, family, and friends to experience what a resident with dementia may experience.
-This provides our nurses and companions with a more complete understanding of the challenges our dementia residents may face.
+This provides our nurses and companions with a more complete understanding of the challenges our memory care residents may face.

-- The residential setting is conducive to exploration both indoors and outdoors.
+- The residential setting in our memory care community is conducive to exploration both indoors and outdoors.
 Abundant therapy gardens and secure backyard within the Friendship House grounds are available where residents can freely and safely explore the outdoors.

 - Memory Care residents have access to community-wide activities and programs.
 This fosters relationships with staff as well as Independent Living residents - many of whom volunteer at Friendship House.